Znasif/znasif.github.io/pages/guidelines.md

 - You don't have to fit the stereotypes.

 ## Logo

-The logo is a circuit representation of my first initial, because I do computery things.
-It may be used prominently (i.e., as a feature) or as an icon down to _______ pixels.
-The latter is likely preferred when heavy use of graphics is not the norm (such as a CV or as a watermark).
-It may also be used as a Favicon.

-Don't be so full of yourself as to use it more than once on each page.

 It is available as a vector (SVG) or raster (PNG) image.
 Never use it as a JPG image, because compression sucks.

 *Include files, including PNG at various sizes/colors and favicon*